ggflow123/DLS_Final_Project/README.md

 Then, use Mask R-CNN with Feature Pyramid Network for object detection.

+To evaluate Swin-Transformer better, I did ResNet-50 backbone training with self-supervised learning algorithm DINO, and apply Mask R-CNN with FPN.

 # Links

 This repo contains only self supervised training of Swin Transformer backbone with MoBY.